-- Plastic Bottles, Jugs, Jars, Tubs, Clam shells
+- In the Bins: Plastic Bottles, Jugs, Jars, Cups, Tubs

-- NEW!
-Plastic Buckets, Tubs, Crates & Laundry Baskets
+- Pleasantview Drop-off Center Only: Plastic Buckets, Tubs, Crates & Laundry Baskets

 - Cell packs